logzio/logz-docs/_source/logzio_collections/_security-sources/gsuite.md

   - gcp
 order: 630
 ---
+G Suite a suite of web applications created by Google for businesses.
 You can ship G Suite logs to Logz.io using Filebeat and Google Reports API.

 **Before you begin, you'll need**: [Filebeat 7.9](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html) or higher installed